frontarm/navi/site/src/pages/static-sites-with-create-react-app.md

     Junctions keeps track of the dependencies of each of your site's pages, and only starts the app once those dependencies have been loaded.

-    Because of this, you'll need to move your app's boostrap code into a `main()` function, and only call it directly when in create-react-app's development environment.
+    Because of this, you'll need to move your app's bootstrap code into a `main()` function, and only call it directly when in create-react-app's development environment.